PerceptronV/PerceptronV.github.io/about.markdown

 permalink: /about/
 ---

-I am a Year 13 kid at Harrow School.
+I am a freshman at Harvard College, planning to pursue a joint concentration in CS and Art History / Maths.
 My long-term goal is to advance explainable systems that possess human-like intelligence.

 ---